-Students may use the media center during school as well as 15 minutes before school and 30 minutes after school.
-Students are expected to check in at the circulation desk-upon arrival and sign out when leaving.
-Students may use the media center during lunch with a pass from the media center supervisor or a lunchroom supervisor.
-Students should show the cafeteria staff member the pass prior to heading to the media center.
-Students may visit the media center during Student Learning Time with permission and a pass from their teacher.
-(Students at West must use the Google Form to sign up to visit the Media Center during SLT.)
+The Library Program develops a collection of materials that reflects the diversity of its learners as well as the diversity in the world around us.
+The Library program also provides a wide range of developmentally appropriate titles.
+This being said, NS encourages students to adhere to their own family's standards when choosing materials.
+Students may use the media center during school as well as 15 minutes before school and 10 minutes after school.
+Students are expected to check in at the circulation desk upon arrival and sign out when leaving.
+Students may use the media center during lunch.
+Students may visit the media center during Student Learning Time with permission and a pass-from their teacher.
+Students should always bring their iPad when visiting the media center.
 Books may be checked out for two weeks and may be renewed unless on hold for another student.
-Students should use their ID badge with barcode to check out library materials.
-Students are encouraged to check out eMagazines, eBooks and audiobooks using the Flipster app, Destiny Discover app, and Axis 360 app on the iPad.
-Materials checked out of the library media center are to be returned by the due date by placing them in the book return slot at the circulation desk or the book drop in the hallway between the office and cafeteria.
-Overdue notices will be sent electronically to the student and parent/guardian.
+Students should use their ID badge or iPad with a barcode to check out library materials.
+Materials checked out of the library media center are to be returned by the due date by placing them in the book return slot at the circulation desk or the book drop in the hallway.
+Overdue notices will be sent electronically to the student and parent/quardian.
 Students who have overdue items should not expect to check out additional items until the overdue materials are resolved.
 Students who lose or damage materials will be expected to pay the replacement cost.
-Students are encouraged to use the Makerspace area in the library to create or collaborate with peers.
-The podcasting studios and green screens are also available for student use.
+Students are encouraged to check out eMagazines, eBooks and audiobooks using the Flipster app, Destiny Discover app, and Axis 360 app, Libby app, and Hoopla app on the iPad.
+Students are encouraged to use databases and online resources available through the Clever app to support classroom research and individual curiosity.